Updated on 2025-08-27 GMT+08:00

 The workload cannot be rolled back when the upgrade is disabled.

-1. Log in to the CCE console and click the cluster name to access the cluster console.
-In the navigation pane on the left, choose Workloads.
+1. Log in to the CCE console, click the name of the target cluster, and then choose Workloads in the navigation pane.

 2. Click the Deployments tab.
 Locate the target workload and choose More > Disable/Enable Upgrade in the Operation column.